Admission Routes

 Health Care Aide 60% OR X

-Pre-Employment Electrician X X X OR X OR X
+Pre-Electrician Certificate X X X OR X OR X

-Pre-Employment Plumber X X X OR X OR X
+Pre-Pipe Trades Certificate X X X OR X OR X

-Pre-Employment Welder X X OR X OR X
+Pre-Welder Certificate X X OR X OR X

 If assessment is being completed in lieu of academic requirements, the following minimum placement scores will be required to fulfill admission requirements.
 These placement scores represent a passing grade of 50% for the listed courses.
 Programs requiring a higher completion grade for a specific course may have higher placement score requirements than those listed.